m92vyas/AI-web_scraper/README.md

 model= "openai/gpt-4o-mini"    # "gemini/gemini-1.5-flash"
 ```
 ### Note:
 No anti-blocking mechanism is available so you may get blocked by some websites.
-Solution for this will be added.
+Possible solution for this is shown in the [llm-reader repo](https://github.com/m92vyas/llm-reader/tree/main#to-scrape-and-crawl-without-getting-blocked).

 ### Quick Web Data Extraction:
 Just give your query and get scraped data from the web.
 You can also mention any output format in your query. e.g.